Title IX Guidelines for Pregnant and Parenting Students

 Hours: Monday-Friday: 8:00 am - 4:30 pm

 As with disability accommodations, information about a pregnant student’s request for accommodations will be shared with faculty and staff only to the extent necessary to provide the reasonable accommodation.
 Faculty and staff will regard all information associated with such requests as private and will not disclose this information unless necessary.

 Nothing in this policy will be applied to alter the fundamental requirements of any academic program.

 Any member of the Shippensburg University community may report a violation of these guidelines to the Title IX Coordinator, who is responsible for overseeing complaints of discrimination involving pregnant and parenting students.
-The Title IX Coordinator for Shippensburg University is Daniel Velez, Office of Equity, Inclusion and Compliance, email@example.com
+The Title IX Coordinator for Shippensburg University is Dr. John Burnett, Office of Human Resources, JABurnett@ship.edu.

 This policy is effective immediately following approval, and replaces all other policies whether in print or electronic format.